 Stony Crest Island, aka Warner Island and Jewel Island

-The first mentioning of Warner Island, later named Jewell and Stony Crest Island, in the local press came from the Watertown Daily Times in 1873, when the Watertown Commandery No. 11 of the Knights Templar made a daylong excursion to the Thousand Islands.
+The first mention of Warner Island, later named Jewell and Stony Crest Island, in the local press came from the Watertown Daily Times in 1873 when the Watertown Commandery No. 11 of the Knights Templar made a daylong excursion to the Thousand Islands.
 There, they came along fellow Knight Hulbert Harrington Warner, H. H. Warner for short, “trying to capture us by repeated broadsides from his little brass thunderer, but the ‘Maud’ whistled her reply, and went steaming on.”

 The St. Lawrence Seaway Expansion